 People often evaluate others with a value-driven perception of how their behavior should be.
-When these value-driven perceptions differ from observed behavior, it is easy to become frustrated with the behavior of others.
-The challenge is to recognize different behaviors and blend with them, not fight with them.
+When these value-driven perceptions differ from the behavior we observe in others, it is easy to become frustrated.
+The challenge is to recognize different behaviors and work effectively with them.
 The essence of teamwork and a step toward increased productivity is blending the strengths of all team members toward a mutually agreed upon goal.